Remeasuring the anomalously enhanced $B(E2; 2^+ \rightarrow 1^+)$ in $^8\mathrm{Li}$: Summary

-Although the large measured $B(E2)$ in $\isotope[8]{Li}$ is thus seen to be difficult to reconcile with theoretical understanding, the magnitude of possible contributions from the non-resonant continuum to the $E2$ strength extracted from experiment is unknown.
-Calculations from reaction theory to estimate the contributions from the continuum would clarify if these contributions could explain the magnitude of the experimental result.
-Possible contributions to the cross section from two-step Coulomb excitation (or dipole polarization), involving virtual excitation of higher-lying states above the neutron separation threshold, as well as from indirect feeding involving direct excitation of these states, are estimated to be insufficient to explain the discrepancy between experiment and theory.
-The use of particle-$\gamma$ coincidences in the present experiment eliminates any significant contribution from $^8$Li $1^+ \rightarrow 2^+$ $\gamma$ rays that are produced in the primary reaction removing a possible experimental inflation of the $B(E2)$ value.
+The magnitude of possible contributions from the non-resonant continuum to the cross section, and thus to the $E2$ strength extracted from experiment, is unknown.
+Calculations from reaction theory to estimate such contributions from the continuum could clarify if they might explain the discrepancy between experiment and theory.
+Other possible contributions to the cross section, from two-step Coulomb excitation (or dipole polarization), involving virtual excitation of higher-lying states above the neutron separation threshold, as well as from indirect feeding involving direct excitation of these states, are estimated to be insufficient to explain the discrepancy.
+The use of particle-$\gamma$ coincidences in the present experiment eliminates any significant contribution from $\isotope[8]{Li}$ $1^+ \rightarrow 2^+$ $\gamma$ rays that are produced in the primary reaction, removing a possible experimental inflation of the $B(E2)$ value.
 In conclusion, our studies confirm that there is no easy interpretation for a large $B(E2)$ in $\isotope[8]{Li}$, and our experimental result reinforces the tension between experiment and theory suggested by the previous work.